Photosynq/helpers/docs/documentation.md

 -   **See: [https://www.w3schools.com/jsref/jsref_ceil.asp][11]**

-Math.ceil(x) returns the value of x rounded up to its nearest integer
+Math.ceil(x) returns the value of x rounded up to its nearest integer.

 ### Parameters